ptabriz/ICC_2017_Workshop/README.md

 Other Complementary resources
 1. [Blender manual](https://docs.blender.org/manual/en/dev/interface/index.html)
 2. [CG cookie](https://www.google.com/search?q=introduction+to+blender+interface&oq=introduction+to+blender+interface&aqs=chrome..69i57.5976j0j1&sourceid=chrome&ie=UTF-)

+#### Basic object selection and interaction
+Objects are basically everything that you see in the 3D view.
+They include 3D objects, lights and camera.
+You can select any object in the scene using right-click.
+Selected objects are highlighted in orange so you can easily distinguish them.
+Use the 3 axis, so called handles to move the object in your prefered direction.
+To select multiple objects, press and hold `control` key and right click on objects to add to your selection.
+You can rotate objects by pressing `R` keyboard button, or scale objects using `S` key.
+Note that when you are transforming an object, a numeric output on the left bottom of the 3D viewport will give you more precise feedback on how much you moved, rotated or scaled an object.
+You can delete the object by selecting it, pressing `delete` key and selecting ok.
 ----------

 ## Georefrencing the Blender Scene

 In this section we will learn how to setup blender GIS addon, georeferences and importing raster files and assigning textures to them.
 We will use Dorothia Dix park as a case study for this tutorial.